 - Applications from sponsors who submit more than one application will not be reviewed unless the same sponsor-identified representative is named on each application.

 - Application reviews will include evaluation of the sponsor’s adherence to program requirements for current and past participants.

 The Ohio Department of Health (ODH) participates in the State 30 Program to increase access to health care services for Ohio’s underserved populations.
 J-1 visa waivers allow foreign medical graduates to remain in the United States after completing residency/fellowship training in exchange for a three-year commitment to provide health care services in underserved areas.
-Primary care and mental health HPSAs, certain Medically Underserved Areas/Populations (MUA/Ps), and certain public and children’s hospitals located in MUAs are considered as underserved areas in the Ohio State 30 Program.
-Of the 30 slots available each year, up to 10 "flex" slots may be used for placements outside of underserved areas, if an adequate level of service to residents of these areas is documented.
+Primary care and mental health HPSAs, certain Medically Underserved Areas/Populations (MUA/Ps), and certain public, children’s and critical access hospitals located in MUAs are considered as underserved areas in the Ohio State 30 Program.
+Of the 30 slots available each year, up to ten "flex" slots may be used for placements outside of underserved areas, if an adequate level of service to residents of these areas is documented.
 Qualified international graduates granted waivers must provide direct patient care for 40 hours per week and provide health care to all patients regardless of their ability to pay.